-If an incident meets the criteria established in the scope of this Annex, the following steps will be taken to activate an emergency social services response:
+If an incident meets the criteria established in the scope of this Annex, the following steps will be taken to activate an Emergency Social Services response:

-- 1. The local municipality will contact the Region through Corporate Emergency Management and/or REOC, to request ESS assistance - Once notified, the CHS Department will coordinate emergency social services as requested by the local municipality.
-Services are as outlined below in the "ESS Service Delivery Chart" of this Annex - 3.
-The local municipality will use the emergency site surveys to identify the appropriate municipal facilities to be opened in coordination with the Region as a Reception Centre(s), and ensure municipal staff are available to maintain the facility - 4.
-If required, the local municipality will notify the Canadian Red Cross as per the Agreement for Disaster Relief Services for the provision of Standard Services.
-The Standard services are set out below
+- 1. The local municipality or York Regional Police will contact the Region through York Region Emergency Management and/or REOC, to request ESS assistance. - 2.
+York Region Emergency Management and/or REOC will notify the Commissioner of CHS and/or the Emergency Social Services Unit to begin supporting the municipal request for ESS assistance. - 3.
+Once notified, CHS will coordinate emergency social services as requested by the local municipality.

+- 4. The local municipality will use the emergency site surveys to identify the appropriate municipal facilities to be opened in coordination with the Region as a Reception Centre(s), and ensure municipal staff are available to maintain the facility. - 5.
+If required and approved by the local municipality CHS will activate additional ESS partners to support the response. - If required, the local municipality will notify the Canadian Red Cross as per the Agreement for Disaster Relief Services for the provision of Standard Services.
+The Standard services are set out below.
+The municipality should also notify the Regional CEMC.

-In the event a response requires a Reception Centre and delivery of emergency social services, deliverable services may consist of:
+In the event a response requires a Reception Centre and delivery of Emergency Social Services, deliverable services consist of: